-Geraint is an award-winning composer, director, musical director and pianist from Cardiff.
+Geraint is an award-winning composer, writer, musical director and pianist from Cardiff.
 He studied at the University of Cambridge, and has received training at the Young Vic, the National Theatre, and piano tuition at the Birmingham Conservatoire.
 He is also an accomplished music transcriber, and accompanist for classical, choral, and musical theatre repertoire.

-As a pianist and accompanist, Geraint has played at venues including Carnegie Hall, Cadogan Hall, Theatre Royal Drury Lane, the Adelphi, the Dominion, Wales Millennium Centre, Llangollen International Eisteddfod, and multiple concerts with the London Musical Theatre Orchestra.
+As a pianist and accompanist, Geraint has played at venues including Cadogan Hall, Theatre Royal Drury Lane, the Adelphi, the Dominion, Wales Millennium Centre, Llangollen International Eisteddfod, and multiple concerts with the London Musical Theatre Orchestra.

 As a composer, his first musical Rust, co-written with Helena Fox which he also directed, explored addiction, recovery, and mental health services, and won the Derek Award for Best Musical when it opened at the Edinburgh Fringe 2019.
 His most recent commission was Queerway, a song cycle derived from interviews with queer people living in the Rhondda Cynon Taf.
 He is currently developing the verbatim musical Vox Pop, which follows the people of Cardiff in the General Election of 2019.
 Other composing credits include the 27 second chain project (Bali International Film Festival) and The Gingerbread Man (the Cambridge Footlights pantomime).

 Directing credits include: Welsh of the West End (televised concert for S4C at BBC Studios), Much Ado About Nothing (European Tour), Manhunt (Underbelly, Edinburgh Fringe), Session 12 (Showface Festival), The Producers (ADC Theatre), and The Revlon Girl (Brickhouse/ADC Theatre).